November 22nd 2018 marks the one year anniversary of my blog, Plain Jane Lifestyle. I can’t believe I have one year of blogging under my belt!

 Goals For Next Year…

 Some may not think of my first year of blogging as a success because I didn’t make a large sum of money or get 10,000 page views per day.
 But to me, I am measuring my success in the things I have learned, the great bloggers I have met online that have inspired me to keep going, and the traveling freelance writing that I have done, and the places I was able to travel to because of that.

 I could have never dreamed that I would get to write and get compensated for it, but that’s just what happened.

 For this next year, my goal is to double the amount of blog posts on my site, get at least 4 more freelance travel writing gigs, and hopefully make $500 through my blog!

-Thanks for stopping by and reading!!!!
+Thanks for stopping by and reading what one year of blogging looks like!!!!
 Please reach out to me with any questions or interests in collaborations via guest posting!